How can I become an Assistant Commonwealth’s Attorney?

 The prosecutor plays no role in whether you get a court-appointed attorney.
 You must ask the judge handling your case (generally at your arraignment).
 The judge will decide whether you are “indigent” (cannot afford to hire a lawyer) based on your income, assets and financial obligations, as well as the seriousness of the charge.
 A court appointed attorney is not necessarily a “free” lawyer.
 The judge may still order you to repay the State for those defense services; this is called a “recoupment” fee.

 I am a defendant and I don’t like the attorney who is representing me.
-Can I talk to Ms. Wheathers or one of his Assistants about my case?
+Can I talk to Attorney Whethers or one of her Assistants about my case?

 No. All attorneys are governed by the Commonwealth of Kentucky’s Rules of Professional Conduct, which prevent them from speaking directly to anyone who is already represented by an attorney on the same matter.
 As long as you are represented by a defense attorney, a prosecutor may speak only to that attorney.
 Any questions that you have about your case should be answered by your attorney.
 If you continue to be dissatisfied with your court-appointed attorney, you will have to contact the judge assigned to your case.